Want to know why international students get rejected? then you are on the right page. Keep reading.

 Here are a few examples that you should be wary of:

-• Providing false information: Some students will lie about their English proficiency, extracurricular activities, work experience, or financial situation.
+- Providing false information: Some students will lie about their English proficiency, extracurricular activities, work experience, or even their financial situation.
 Be sure to disclose all information honestly and avoid embellishing your application.

 Poor Language Skills

 If you’re applying to an English-speaking university, you must demonstrate strong English proficiency.
-Many institutions will use TOEFL or IELTS scores to determine your language ability.
+This is because many institutions will use TOEFL or IELTS scores to determine your language ability.

 Unfortunately, these exams cost money and can be very frustrating.
 But if you don’t know English well, it can hurt your chances of getting into a top-ranking university.